Updated June 2024

 Little Two Harbors Trail

 The Little Two Harbors Trail is a 2.5 mile loop hike from the State Park parking lot up to the lighthouse, with an elevation gain of 120ft.
 This trail is marked in green above.
 There are wooden steps on one side of the trail and a paved bike trail on the other.
-I think it’s easier on my knees to go, so that’s my favorite direction to hike the loop.
+I think it’s easier on my knees to go up along the steps, so that’s my favorite direction to hike the loop.
 This trail goes past some historical sites along the way.
 For more information, here is my review of Little Two Harbors Trail.

 Split Rock River Trail